akalongman/ubuntu-configuration/README.md

     /var/www/html/domains/testing.com

-If you have internet access, no need to add *.dev domains to your hosts file (/etc/hosts), anyway works perfectly
+If you have internet access, no need to add *.dev domains to your hosts file (/etc/hosts), anyway works perfectly.

+But if .dev domains not works, you can add automatic .dev domain resolving on your local machine:

+    sudo vim /etc/NetworkManager/dnsmasq.d/dev-tld

+And enter:

+    local=/dev/
+    address=/dev/127.0.0.5

+The first command says *.dev requests can't be forwarded to your real DNS server.
+The second says *.dev resolves to 127.0.0.5 which is localhost.

+And restart network-manager:

+    sudo service network-manager restart

 ### Nginx
 Or if you prefer to use nginx